terodox/terodox.tech/content/posts/2019-09-08--web-components-part-2/index.md

 }
 ```

 They are all class methods.
 Simple as that.
-Let's dig in to what they each do!
+Let's dig in to what they do!

 ### connectedCallback

-This is the method to let us know we've been added to the DOM.
-It will be fired in any scenario that results in the element being added to the DOM.
-Here's a few examples:
+This is the method to let us know the element has been added to the DOM.
+Here's a few examples of when it could be triggered:

 - The tag is already in the HTML when the document is rendered
 - We create the element using `document.createElement()` then add it to the DOM using `appendChild`